ma2rten/kaggle-evergreen/README.md

 I used the same brute force approach to preprocessing, apyling stemming, tf-idf, lsi (svd), lda to every dataset.
 The only classifier used is logisitic regression.
 This way I ended up with 260 models.

 Other classifiers (e.g. Random Forest), did not seem to improve the final result.
-Also parameter search is preformed.
+Also no parameter search is preformed.
-This becomes less importaint / contra-productive when constructingensembles.
+Afterall, the best parameters per classifier are not necessarily the onces that improve the ensemble.

-I included 3 ways of producing the final ensemble: simple average, using Least Squares for selecting the best model and then averaging them, using ls to select what model are averaged.
+I included 3 ways of producing the final ensemble: simple average, using least squares for selecting the best model and then averaging them, using least squares to select what model are averaged.

 All results are cached, so e.g. when you add another classifier it should not take more then a few minutes.

 Changes compared to my actual submission
 -----------

-I also removed some 'secret source', which has to not been published yet.
+I removed some 'secret source', which has to not been published yet.
+This code would give you a private leaderboard score of 0.88752 (or 6th place).

 Getting it running
 -----------